Skip to Top Navigation Skip to Content Skip to Footer

 TITLE: Live Television Remote Production

 DESCRIPTION: Be part of a team and work together to create a finished product in a live television environment.
 Learn about the roles, software and equipment in a six camera shoot with a Grass Valley Karrera Switcher, which is being used around the world to make the TV shows that everyone watches.
-You will be a part of the video team
+Then stay and be part of the production team, as Husson Alive puts on a Game Show in the Gracie Theatre competition and streams it live on the web.

 MAX: 12